svenschoenung/gulp-read/README.md

 ## Compatibiliy

-Since this plugin is basically identical to the [`get-contents` module](https://github.com/gulpjs/vinyl-fs/blob/5cf7de1df6fc47886aaa72c1737490069e50ab3b/lib/src/get-contents/index.js) of `[vinyl-fs`](https://www.npmjs.com/package/vinyl-fs) it shouldn't make difference whether file contents are read by `gulp.src()` or `gulp-read`.
+Since this plugin is basically identical to the [`get-contents` module](https://github.com/gulpjs/vinyl-fs/blob/5cf7de1df6fc47886aaa72c1737490069e50ab3b/lib/src/get-contents/index.js) of [`vinyl-fs`](https://www.npmjs.com/package/vinyl-fs) it shouldn't make a difference whether file contents are read by `gulp.src()` or `gulp-read`.

 ## API

 ### read([options])

 Reads the contents for each vinyl file from disk.
-Files that already have `a file.contents` property are passed through unchanged.

 **Options**